sagemathinc/cocalc-doc/source/account/purchases.rst

 To buy a license subscription with the newer system, visit the same link as before, https://cocalc.com/store/site-license.

-With the prepaid system, if you don't have a payment method on file, you will be rquired to select :ref:`automatic-payments` and enter a payment method.
+With the prepaid system, if you don't have a payment method on file, you can optionally select :ref:`automatic-payments` and enter a payment method.

 To view currently active subscriptions, browse to https://cocalc.com/settings/subscriptions.
 This link will take you to the new system: